Chi Tu

-Chi Tu (other alternative spellings include Chihtu, Chitu or Ch-ih-t'u; Sanskrit: Raktamaritika or Raktamrittika; 赤土國 (Chì-tǔ-guó, Red Earth Country); Malay language: Tanah Merah) was an ancient kingdom mentioned in the history of China.
+Chi Tu (also spelled Chihtu, Chitu or Ch-ih-t'u; Sanskrit: Raktamaritika or Raktamrittika; 赤土國 (Chì-tǔ-guó, Red Earth Country); Malay language: Tanah Merah) was an ancient kingdom mentioned in the history of China.
 The Sui dynasty annals describe an advanced kingdom called Chi Tu in 607, when Chang Chun was sent as an ambassador there.
-The location of Chi Tu was disputed; proposals for its location include areas in the states of Kelantan or Pahang in Malaysia, or in Songkhla and Pattani Province of southern Thailand.
-The best evidence to support the Kelantan theory was when the envoys left Chi Tu, the sail took 10 days to reach Champa, this indicates the kingdom was located somewhere 'red earth' around the main river of Kelantan.
+The location of Chi Tu is disputed; proposals for its location include areas in the states of Kelantan or Pahang in Malaysia, or in Songkhla and Pattani Province of southern Thailand.
+The best evidence to support the Kelantan theory is that, when the envoys left Chi Tu, they took 10 days to sail to Champa, this indicates the kingdom was located somewhere 'red earth' around the main river of Kelantan.
 The inscribed Buddhagupta Stone found in Kedah mentioned a Raktamrttika, meaning "red earth land".

 History

-The Chi Tu kingdom is believed to have existed as early as 100 BC to the 6th century AD.
+The Chi Tu kingdom is believed to have existed from as early as 100 BC to the 6th century AD.
 The royal family's name was Chu-dan (which means Gautama Buddha) and the king was Li-fo-duo-se.
 According to Chinese records, Chi Tu was built by kit mow (Mon-Khmer) peoples who sailed from the coast of Funan (southern Indochina) that eventually intermarried with the local population. "...
 Chi Tu is a derivation nation of Funan, located in within the southern sea, sailing hundred days to reach, the majority terrain was red, thus named Red Earth Kingdom (Chi means red, Tu means earth).
-East bordering Po-Lo-La, West bordering Po-Lo-So, South bordering Ho Lo Tan, thousands of square miles in land area.
+East bordering Bo Lo Ci, West bordering Po-Lo-Po, South bordering Ho Lo Tan, thousands of square miles in land area.
 The king has three wives and the kingdom embraced Buddhism ...".

-Chi Tu kingdom along with Langkasuka, Kedah and others were early important trade centers (approximately 100 BC to 700 AD).
-During this period, ships coming from China and Funan (from Indian Ocean as well) stop at the coast of Malay Peninsula.
-They get the local porters to transport the goods, using rafts, elephants and manpower along the Early transpeninsular routeway and part of the ancient Spice Route (Sea Route).
+Chi Tu along with Langkasuka, Kedah and others were early important trade centers (approximately 100 BC to 700 AD).
+During this period, ships coming from China, Funan and the Indian Ocean would stop at the coast of Malay Peninsula.
+They would get local porters to transport their goods, using rafts, elephants and manpower along the early transpeninsular routeway and part of the ancient spice route.
 By the 800 AD, the Chi Tu kingdom went into decline.

 Location

-Scholars do not agree on the location of Raktamaritika.
-While some consider it in the area of Phatthalung / Songkhla area, or Kelantan.
-The ruins around the Songkhla lake such as Bang Kaeo in Phatthalung or Sathing Phra in Songkhla then might be one of the cities of Raktamaritika.
+Scholars do not agree on the location of Chi Tu.
+While some consider it to have been in the area of Phatthalung / Songkhla area, or Kelantan.
+The ruins around the Songkhla lake such as Bang Kaeo in Phatthalung or Sathing Phra in Songkhla might be one of the cities of Chi Tu.